brandonskeele/stat386blog/_posts/2024-03-28-data-curation.md

 ![Figure]({{site.url}}/{{site.baseurl}}/assets/images/babe-ruth.jpeg)

 Even better, I found that I could stop loading the page once a certain element had been loaded completely.
 This means that, once the information I needed had been loaded, I could just move on and collect it, no matter how long the rest of the page took to load.
-I had to import a few more methods and functions from the <b>selenium</b> package and set a few global variables, but then the web scraper ran so smoothly, it was like watching Trea Turner slide into home plate.
+I had to import a few more methods and functions from the <b>selenium</b> package and set a few global variables, but then the web scraper ran so smoothly, it was like watching Trea Turner slide into home.

 ![Figure]({{site.url}}/{{site.baseurl}}/assets/images/trea-turner-slide.gif)